 You see, grabbing a jar of store-bought pesto, heating it through, and tossing it with some cooked pasta could not be easier on a weeknight, especially after a hard, busy day at the office, and having just a few minutes to spare before you head off to a 7:30pm social committee meeting, or a membership meeting.
 Yes, we are those people who volunteer on committees!

-Taking a few minutes – yes, I said a few minutes – to make this Sun Dried Tomato Pesto on the weekend, will find you much happier when you go to eat it.
+Taking a few minutes – yes, I said a few minutes – to make this pesto on the weekend, will find you much happier when you go to eat it.
 It’s a million times better than the kind you buy in the store.
 It’s fresh and simple, you get to control the amount of oil and salt.

 And, because you live life on the edge and you’re not afraid to push the boundaries, you can add whatever you’d like to your homemade pesto – try adding chili flakes for some heat, add capers if you like the extra saltiness, load up on extra basil or even throw in some oregano!
 Be brave and fearless, Dear Reader!